Memorial High School (Frisco, Texas)

 Memorial High School is a public high school located in Frisco, Texas (USA) and is part of the Frisco Independent School District.
 The school opened in the 2018–19 school year.

 History

 Originally scheduled to open for the 2017–18 school year, Memorial High School's opening was delayed due to budget cuts, along with Lawler Middle School and Liscano and Talley elementary schools.
 Heritage, Lone Star, and Wakeland high schools were affected by crowding issues with larger classroom sizes, which were fixed with the opening of Memorial High School.

-Namesake

-Memorial High School is named in honor of those who serve others.
-The Frisco community has a rich history of people dedicating years of their lives in service to the community.
-The campus honors not only the veterans of our U.S. armed forces, but also all of the police officers, firefighters and other first responders who serve.
-The campus works to instill the qualities of its mascot, the Warrior, in students throughout the school year.

-The student-designed artwork at the Memorial High School’s entrance expresses the sentiments of some of our country's past leaders and speaks to the bravery, sacrifice and strength required to keep a nation strong.